Pickup Man

-"Pickup Man" is a song written by Kerry Kurt Phillips and Howard Perdew, and recorded by American country music artist Joe Diffie.
+"Pickup Man" is a song written by Howard Perdew and Kerry Kurt Phillips, and recorded by American country music artist Joe Diffie.
 It was released in October 1994 as the second single from the album Third Rock from the Sun.
-The song was his longest-lasting Number One hit, having spent four weeks at Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts between December 1994 and January 1995.
+The song was his longest-lasting number-one hit, having spent four weeks at number one on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart between December 1994 and January 1995.

 Content

 The song, a moderate up-tempo, is about a man who reasons he can meet the woman of his dreams by driving a pickup truck.
 At one point, he is able to secure a ride for a high school homecoming queen.

 "Pickup man", in this sense, has a double meaning — i.e., he is not only driving a pickup truck, but he is also "picking up" women in it.

 Music video

 The music video was directed by Deaton-Flanigen Productions.
 The majority of the music video for this song was filmed on location at a drive-in theater in Lewisburg, Tennessee.

-The dead man from the Prop Me Up Beside The Jukebox (If I Die) music video makes a cameo, lounging in the bed of a pickup truck.
+The dead man from the "Prop Me Up Beside the Jukebox (If I Die)" music video makes a cameo, lounging in the bed of a pickup truck.